Kinoma/KPR-examples/README.md

 ### menu-button
 <a href="https://github.com/Kinoma/KPR-examples/tree/master/menu-button"><img src="http://kinoma.github.io/KPR-examples/images/menu-button-example.jpg" height="100" alt=""/></a>

+<x-app-info id="com.marvell.kinoma.example.menubutton"></x-app-info>

 This example demonstrates how to use a mobile framework menu button.
 The menu button displays the currently selected item in an active label.
 When tapped a modal menu of choices is displayed.
 The newly selected item is returned to the caller using a handler.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***